What is the SDHS?

 Secure Data Hosting Service also operates an information security management system which complies with the requirements of ISO:27001.
 This is the international standard for information security management.

-The funding for this is coming from the share of the Departmental research grant overheads retained by the Clinical School.
-As different arrangements apply to the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute.
+Clinical School use of this services comes from the share of the Departmental research grant overheads retained by the Clinical School.
+As different arrangements apply to other University institutions including the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute and different charges apply.

 Non-CSCS customers (MRC/CRUK) are still welcome to use the service on a chargeable basis.
 Please note that to be do so, you must be on the University finance system (excluding a college or payment via NHS).